ModernVishwamithra/DevOps/Docker/Docker_5_ref.md

 ```bash
 docker run --rm --name mysql01 -v mysql_data:/var/lib/mysql --network mysql_nw -e MYSQL_ROOT_PASSWORD=India@123 -d mysql:latest
 ```
-We can connect all the containers and successfully communicate with them also in adminer.
-Login with name `mysql01` instead of ip.
+We can connect all the containers and successfully communicate with them.
+Also in adminer we can Login with name `mysql01` instead of ip.

 * If you want to delete unused containers/ voulumes
 ```bash